ac-webcam-c

 New Iveco vehicles at the Madrid truck plant (Image source: Iveco)

-To mark the anniversary, Iveco is hosting a series of events throughout 2025, inviting African Review to its Madrid truck plant to speak with Shahram Falati, business director for Africa and the Middle East.
+To mark the anniversary, IVECO is hosting a series of events throughout 2025, inviting Technical Review Middle East to its Madrid truck plant to speak with Shahram Falati, business director for Africa and the Middle East.

 As well as honouring the past and celebrating the present, he was keen to highlight the opportunities ahead, including the possibility of new assembly plants in Nigeria and South Africa.
 The company already has a depot in South Africa, and in Ethiopia, but recognises the huge long-term potential the continent presents.